-Safety of students is the #1 priority of USC.
-USC is trying every effort and would like to do more to protect students as well as educate students to protect themselves.
+Student safety is the #1 priority of USC.
+USC continuously enhances student resources and provides outreach to best protect students, in addition to educating students how to protect themselves.
 Most of the following services are provided by USC Department of Public Safety (DPS) and USC Transportation.
-Please look at the USC Safety video below and the other sections for more information and resources related to safety at USC.
+Please watch the USC Safety video below and review the other sections for more information related to safety at USC.

 USC Department of Public Safety (DPS) and LAPD are doing their best to protect our students.
 A few highlights among our resources are:

 Campus Cruiser – A free USC taxi to take you home at night.